Guidelines for Industry Emergency Response Plans

 LEVEL 1: minor spills requiring an on-site worker to respond and take necessary collective actions.

-LEVEL II: intermediate level spills requiring response by on-site or off-site trained staff but posing no danger to the public.
+LEVEL II: intermediate level spills requiring a response by on-site or off-site trained staff but posing no danger to the public.

-LEVEL III: a major incident beyond the resources of a single facility, where there are subsidiary problems to complicate the situation such as fire, explosion, toxic compounds, and threat to life, property and the environment.
+LEVEL III: a major incident beyond the resources of a single facility, where there are subsidiary problems to complicate the situation such as fire, explosion, toxic compounds, and a threat to life, property and the environment.
 Assistance will be required from local, regional, and/or provincial organizations.
 The media will be present and politicians at all levels will be requesting action.

 Incident detection, information gathering and action decisions are the first steps in responding to an emergency incident.
-All these steps may occur over a short or protracted time period depending on the circumstances and magnitude of the incident.
+All these steps may occur over a short or protracted-time period depending on the circumstances and magnitude of the incident.
 The plan should identify the responsibility of the personnel having on-scene authority to evaluate the situation, assess the magnitude of the problem and activate the emergency response plan.